DIY Audio Knock Sensor – How To

 How To

-Connect the 3.5mm male stereo jack to the knock sensor
+Connect the bare 3.5mm male stereo jack to the 20cm headphone cable.
+Google “3.5mm stereo jack wiring” if you need to.

 Install knock sensor on engine, on engine block or cylinder head.